 Literacy Connections Logo

-Structured Literacy
+Structured Literacy:

-A Structured Literacy approach will be:
+A Structured Literacy approach is:

 Explicit

-In structured literacy instruction, the teacher explains each concept directly and clearly, providing guided practice.
+In structured literacy approaches instruction, the teacher explains each concept directly and clearly, providing guided practice.
 Lessons embody instructional routines, for example, quick practice drills to build fluency, or the use of fingers to tap out sounds before spelling words.
 The student applies each new concept to reading and writing words and text, under direct supervision of the teacher who gives immediate feedback and guidance.
 Students are not expected to discover or intuit language concepts simply from exposure to language or reading.

 Systematic and cumulative